 From here I continued a little farther south to see Muley Arch — another nice arch.
 Then, I turned around and headed back up to Saddle Arch where I began to climb up to the east to access the Rim Route running to the north.
 The route up wasn’t too bad.
 It was steep, but well cairned and fairly easy to follow the whole way up.

 Once up on top of the Rim Route the views were amazing.
 It really is an AWESOME trail following the very top of the Waterpocket Fold with views into Muley Twist as well across the Grand Gulch and to the Henry Mountains.
 I was surprised to find some pockets of water up here as well.
 I even spotted an unnamed arch high in the Wingate across the canyon.

 At the northern end of the Rim Route I descended back down into the canyon following the cairns.
 The descent route here is more rugged than the southern end and requires a few precarious steps — but overall not that bad.

 Back down in the bottom and headed south again, the canyon almost immediately slots up and one has to get up on the bypass route.
 From here I could easily see down into the portion of the canyon I was in earlier in the day.

-The bypass route drops down into the canyon not too far from another big arch.
-This is the minor drainage in between the two western drainages I descended earlier in the mornng.
+The bypass route drops down into the canyon not too far from another big arch (Cap Arch).
+This is the minor drainage in between the two major western drainages I descended earlier in the morning.
 I thought I would give this one a go so see if I could escape back to the west.
 After only one little climb of less than five feet, it was easy all the way up.
 Once on top I was able to connect my route from earlier in the day thus successfully completed the loop.